 Several major advances in civilization have taken place in region in recent centuries.
 Firstly, iron has come into widespread use, probably starting somewhere in Asia Minor.
 Secondly, the alphabet has been developed, again probably in Asia Minor but soon to be spread by Phoenician merchants around the Mediterranean and Middle East.
 A third occurrence of world significance is the appearance of the monotheism, carried into history by the Israelite tribes.
 Finally, the camel has been domesticated recently.
 This tough animal is helping new trade routes across the Arabian desert to come into use.

-This succession of great empires – and the policy that the Assyrians and Babylonians pursued of re-settling conquered peoples in scattered groups throughout their territories – has resulted in the upheaval of populations on a large scale.
-As a result, old languages have vanished and Aramaic has become the lingua-franca of the region.
-With its simple-to-learn alphabet (compared with older cuneiform scripts), this has greatly stimulated international trade and inter-regional communications.
+This succession of great empires – and the policy that the Assyrians and Babylonians pursued of re-settling conquered peoples in scattered groups throughout their territories – has resulted in the upheaval of populations on a vast scale.
+As a result, old languages have vanished and Aramaean has become the lingua-franca of the region.
+With its simple-to-learn alphabet, this has greatly stimulated international trade and inter-regional communications.

 Middle Eastern civilization, by now three millennia old in its Mesopotamian heartland, has reached new heights.

 What is happening in Middle East in 200BCE

 The past few centuries have seen the huge Persian empire conquered in a series of brilliant campaigns by the young Alexander the Great, king of Macedonia, between 333 and 323 BCE.
 These campaigns involved armies largely recruited from amongst the city-states of Greece.